Khao Sok National Park video featuring Khao Sok Lake – courtesy of ContemporaryNomad – View full video here

 Attractions and Accommodations

-Day trips feature a stop at the rafthouses, and overnight guests stay in floating bungalows made from natural materials.
+Day trips to the lake feature a stop at the rafthouses, and overnight guests stay in floating bungalows made from natural materials.
 The rooms are basic but comfortable, and bathrooms are located away from the sleeping area.
 Some of the older employees actually inhabited the valley before it was flooded!

 There are several hikes, all requiring a guide.
 This includes a trail to a viewpoint (mid-level difficulty), Coral Cave (easy), Nam Talu Cave (challenging).
-Cheow Larn lake’s other attractions include kayaking, wildlife viewing, swimming, and longer expeditions to the wildlife sanctuary.
+Khao Sok lake’s other attractions include kayaking, wildlife viewing, swimming, and longer expeditions to the wildlife sanctuary.
 Most accommodations have kayaks that guests can use to explore nearby coves in search of wildlife and solitude.

-Where is Khao Sok national park headquarters, and where is Cheow Larn Lake?
+Where is Khao Sok national park headquarters, and where is Khao Sok Lake?

 The headquarters of the national park is in the village of Klong Sok, commonly called Khao Sok village.
 This is where most resorts are located, and activities such as hiking and canoeing take place.
-It is a common misconception that Chiew Lan Lake is next to Khao Sok village.
+It is a common misconception that Khao Sok Lake is next to the village.
 This is not true, as the only access to the lake is on the other side of the national park, one hour from Khao Sok village.
-All journeys to Cheow Lan Lake start at the Rajaprabha pier, which is located near the town of Takun.
+All Khao Sok Lake tours start at the Rajaprabha pier, which is located near the town of Takun.

 Khao Sok National Park